-A movie can spend a large percentage of its budget on production design, costume design and action scenes, but if the overall story isn’t very good, then those visuals are just superficial distractions.
-Some viewers won’t care about the story just want to see a movie like “Medieval” for the fighting scenes.
+Filmmakers can spend a large percentage of a a movie’s budget on production design, costume design and action scenes, but if the overall story isn’t very good, then those visuals are just superficial distractions.
+Some viewers won’t care about the story and just want to see a movie like “Medieval” for the fight scenes.
 But even in that aspect, “Medieval” is not impressive at all.

 “Medieval” begins by showing the family feud between half-brothers King Wenceslas of Czech (played by Karel Roden) and King Sigismund of Hungary (played by Matthew Goode), who are battling each other for control of the Roman Empire, after the death of Roman Emperor Charles IV.
 King Wenceslas is Charles IV’s first son, but he can only be crowned emperor by the Pope.
 King Sigismund wants the same thing.
 French supporters of the Pope are opposed to King Wenceslas becoming emperor.